 Read our 2016 Report Card for Garamendi.

 Garamendi is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 John Garamendi sits on the following committees:

 - House Committee on Armed Services

-Garamendi was the primary sponsor of 1 bill that was enacted:
+Garamendi was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).